Tournament Rules & Regulations

 • ROSTER must be Pre-approved by Fil-Act NextGen.

-ALL ASIAN STARTER REGULATIONS
+ALL ASIAN REGULATIONS

 TEAM COMPOSITION: